yrkhalil/SPIBACK/README.md

 One important parameter is bins_model.
 This is set by default to 32+1 taking about 2 hours to complete.
 A value of 16+1 can be used for quick tests.
 A value of 64+1 will give a much better resolution, equivalent to that used to plot the data, but will significantly increase the computation time.

 Currently only a minimal version of the code is available for quick computations.
 A fuller version will be provided soon.
+Please contact yassin.khalil@unistra.fr for any suggestion or feature request.

 ## Contributing